SS Eurana: Calmar Steamship Corporation

-In 1927, Bethlehem Steel founded Calmar Steamship Corporation as a wholly owned subsidiary company to transport steel and steel products from the company's steel mills in Maryland and Pennsylvania to the West Coast costumers.
+In 1927, Bethlehem Steel founded Calmar Steamship Corporation as a wholly owned subsidiary company to transport steel and steel products from the company's steel mills in Maryland and Pennsylvania to the West Coast customers.
 Calmar exclusively transported Bethlehem's products westbound but served as a common carrier carrying lumber and other cargoes on their return voyages eastwards for a variety of shippers.

 In November 1929 it was reported that Calmar placed a bid in the amount of $937,500 for five steamers operated by Planet Steamship Corp., with Eurana being valued at $194,691.
 Approximately two weeks later, the sale went through and all five vessels were sold to Calmar, increasing the size of their operational intercoastal fleet to eleven vessels.
 Following the sale all five new vessels were renamed according to Calmar Steamship's established naming pattern, where the names of the ships consisted of two parts, the prefix corresponding to a state, city or facility operated by Bethlehem Steel, and the second part consisting of word "-mar", an abbreviation for Maryland.
 Under this naming tradition, Eurana became Alamar in honor of Alameda.
 At the time of the sale, Eurana was on a voyage to United Kingdom, subsequently departing Liverpool on 18 January 1930 and reaching Baltimore on 6 February.
 After unloading and repairs, the steamer was transferred to her new owners on 4 March.

 Alamar departed on her first voyage under new ownership on 22 March 1930 bound for West Coast ports via Philadelphia carrying full cargo of steel and hardware.
 The vessel arrived at Los Angeles on 20 April successfully completing her voyage under new name and ownership.
 She continued serving this general route through the early part of 1941.
 On her westward journeys the ship carried steel, steel products and hardware for various ports along the West Coast.
 The freighter carried mainly lumber and lumber products eastwards on her return trips to the North Atlantic ports.
 For example, in December 1930 the ship carried well over 3,000,000 feet of lumber to the East Coast, and in July 1937 she delivered over 4,500,000 feet of lumber to Boston.